swimlane/elk-tls-docker/README.md

 * Packetbeat
 * Filebeat

+> Please checkout our [WiKi](https://github.com/swimlane/elk-tls-docker/wiki) for detailed explanation of the project structure, configuration settings, and more.

 ## Setup

 In order to use this project, you must first include the following in a [.env](.env) file: